-We just highlighted why you should consolidate your 401K’s into an IRA.
-Today, we’ll discuss how to actually roll over a 401K into an IRA.
-It can seem a bit intimidating, but it’s actually quite simple.
+We’ve discussed why you may want to consolidate your 401Ks into an IRA.
+In this article, we’ll discuss how to actually roll over a 401K into an IRA.
+It can seem a bit intimidating at first, but it’s actually quite simple.

 - Withdraw the funds as cash: you do not want to do this as there is a 10% early-withdrawal penalty and other tax implications.

-- Let it sit: my previous article highlighted you why you should not do this.
-A large majority of the time, 401K’s carry higher fees and less investment options than IRA’s.
+- Let it sit: my previous article highlighted why you should not do this.
+A large majority of the time, 401Ks carry higher fees and offer less investment options than IRAs.
 And consolidation has its benefits.

 - Roll your 401K over to an IRA: in most cases, for most people, this is usually the best option.